 Thank you for visiting the DrinkCoach website.
-This page contains the Terms and Conditions for the DrinkCoach website as a whole and the specific Terms and Conditions for use the DrinkCoach Online Support Service, which can be accessed via this website.
+This page contains the Terms and Conditions for the DrinkCoach website as a whole and the specific Terms and Conditions for use of the DrinkCoach Online Coaching Service, which can be accessed via this website.

 We reserve the right to change these Terms and Conditions at any time.
 Such changes will be effective when posted, provided that we may only amend the alternative dispute, venue and time limit of claims provisions to the extent allowed by applicable law.
 By continuing to use the site after we post any such changes, you accept the Terms and Conditions as modified.

 Email address: email@example.com

 Postal address: 210 Wandsworth Road, London SW8 2JU

 1. Who owns and runs this website and services